SFBdragon/talc/README.md

 ## Advanced Usage

-Instead of using `Talc::new`, use `Talc::with_oom_handler` and pass in a function pointer.
+Use `Talc::with_oom_handler` and pass in a function pointer.
 This function will now be called upon OOM.
 This can be useful for a number of reasons, but one possiblity is dynamically extending the arena as required.

 ```rust
 #![feature(allocator_api)]